-One of the few theoretical frameworks developed to capture these observations was proposed in \citep{biton2009cellular} who postulated that an interplay between passive bending deformation and active cellular contractility gives rise to an optimal orientation.
-While pioneering, this model incorporates stress fiber contraction in an experimentally motivated way, leaving rigorous coupling between geometry, anisotropy, and activity unresolved.
-Although over a decade has passed since its publication, to our knowledge no refinements of this framework based on 3D continuum mechanics have been proposed, while biological interest in this phenomenon remains high \citep{callens2020substrate, schamberger2023curvature}.
+One of the few theoretical frameworks developed to capture these observations was proposed by \cite{biton2009cellular} who postulated that an interplay between passive bending deformation and active cellular contractility gives rise to an optimal orientation.
+While pioneering, this model incorporates stress fiber contraction in an experimentally motivated way, without fully resolving the coupling between geometry, anisotropy, and activity.
+Although over a decade has passed since its publication, to the best of our knowledge no refinements of this framework based on 3D continuum mechanics have been proposed, while biological interest in this phenomenon remains high \citep{callens2020substrate, schamberger2023curvature}.

 In this work, we develop a comprehensive continuum mechanical framework for transversely isotropic active plates undergoing moderately large deflections.
 Our approach is grounded in three-dimensional elasticity with distortions, accounting for the decomposition of the total deformation gradient into passive elastic and active components, thereby extending the classical FvK theory to incorporate both material anisotropy and active strains through a systematic asymptotic reduction.
 This construction generalizes growth-based models \citep{dervaux2008prl, dervaux2009morphogenesis, wang2024morphomechanics, ackermann2022bilayer, iakunin2018biofilms, liang2009leaf}, formulations for nematic elastomers \citep{mihai2020plate} and tissues as active liquid crystal shells \citep{khoromskaia2023epithelial}, as well as surfaces with prescribed incompatible metrics \citep{efrati2009noneuclidean, klein2007metrics, zurlo2017prl} or pre-stress \citep{ciarletta2022prestress}, by providing a framework that rigorously couples activity to anisotropic elasticity.